jyidiego/raxcloud_queue_demo/README.md

 consumer: claim and delete a message of the queue as specified by the options
 producer: add a message onto the queue as specified by the options
 monitor: use autoscale to spin up or down a server as specified by the options
+delete: remove autoscale group by name. currently you have to delete queues
+        manually. (if a server was provisioned by the scaling group that will be removed by this action.)

 Options:
   -h, --help            show this help message and exit